jlxq0/locolust.com/_posts/2017-04-25-bratislava-budapest.md

 ---
 title: "From Bratislava to Budapest"
+categories: travel europe hungary
+tags: airbnb budapest bucharest central-market danube eastern-europe erasmus gellert-baths ghetto-gulyas gulyas hungarian-parliament langos nightlife photography scam-bars sightseeing szimpla-kert thermal-baths
+excerpt: "We leave Bratislava for Budapest quite early in the morning and the change grows more and more palpable with every rattle of the train.
+There are six of us in our compartment.
+To a splendid mind, such a crowd would present a wonderful opportunity for a humorous character study in the style of a great Russian novel, though the crowd keeps changing: people come, sit next to us and then leave almost immediately.
+The reason, we realise, is that, for some reason, we smell."
 ---

 We leave [Bratislava](/?p=771) for Budapest quite early in the morning and the change grows more and more palpable with every rattle of the train.
 There are six of us in our compartment.
 To a splendid mind, such a crowd would present a wonderful opportunity for a humorous character study in the style of a great Russian novel, though the crowd keeps changing: people come, sit next to us and then leave almost immediately.
 The reason, we realise, is that, for some reason, we smell.
 A Japanese man stays on, but sucks ardently on his eucalyptus drop.
 We don't understand but we're resolved to see it in a positive light: we ardently appreciate the space.